dotnet/AspNetDocs/aspnet/web-forms/overview/ajax-control-toolkit/combobox/how-do-i-use-the-combobox-control-vb.md

 **Figure 01**: Selecting the ComboBox control from the toolbox ([Click to view full-size image](how-do-i-use-the-combobox-control-vb/_static/image2.png))

-We�ll use the ComboBox control to display a static list of choices.
+We'll use the ComboBox control to display a static list of choices.
 The user can select a particular level of spiciness for their food from a list of three choices: Mild, Medium, and Hot (see Figure 2).

 [![Selecting from a static list of items](how-do-i-use-the-combobox-control-vb/_static/image2.jpg)](how-do-i-use-the-combobox-control-vb/_static/image3.png)